Ancient Art

 We admire the beauty and plasticity of ancient sculptures, how harmoniously they fit into the surrounding landscape.
-But we rarely ask ourselves the question of whether they were presented in this form to the people of ancient world.
+But we rarely ask ourselves the question of whether they were presented in this form to the people of the ancient world.
 Warning: this may come as a shock.
 Ancient sculptures weren’t all white – they had colors!

-The theme largely originated during the Renaissance, when large collections of the dug up statues were formed.
+The theme largely originated during the Renaissance, when large collections of the dug-up statues were formed.
 Artists such as Michelangelo fell in love with the realistic figures and pristine white surface of the ancient sculptures.
 So when Renaissance artists began to imitate them, they left their work unpainted.
 And this style was taken up by the later generations of sculptors.

 White marble has become the norm.
 Johann Joachim Winkelmann, who is sometimes referred to as the father of art history, wrote: